devancapps/dealership-dashboard/README.md

 https://devancapps.github.io/dealership-dashboard/

 ## Overview
 This project is a web-based dashboard for optimizing dealership inventory.
 It visualizes key metrics related to inventory composition, sales performance, and market trends.
-The dashboard is built using vanilla JavaScript, HTML, and CSS, demonstrating proficiency in front-end web development and data visualization.
+The dashboard is built using vanilla JavaScript, HTML, and CSS, demonstrating proficiency in both front-end web development and data visualization.

 ## Features
 - Interactive charts for inventory composition, sales performance, and market trends